96boards/website/_posts/2018-11-21-OpenFace-Demo.md

 	espeak.synth(str(persons))
 	tempName = str(persons)
 ```
 This causes Espeak to produce the identifier it contains in persons, as long as the confidence is above 50%.

 **Linking to a Bluetooth Speaker**

-In order to link to a bluetooth speaker it is much easier to use a keyboard and mouse and do so through the desktop display.
-Click on the bluetooth icon on the bottom right hand corner of the screen and turn bluetooth on.
-Next click Setup New Device and pair it with your bluetooth speaker.
+In order to link to a Bluetooth speaker it is much easier to use a keyboard and mouse and do so through the desktop display.
+Click on the Bluetooth icon on the bottom right hand corner of the screen and turn Bluetooth on.
+Next click Setup New Device and pair it with your Bluetooth speaker.

 To test that your speaker is working type the following in the command line: